openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 Once jq is installed, the shell script runs and produces the `urchin-status.json` file which is needed to update the status on the pebble.
 It can be incorporated into an alias that regularly updates the pebble.
 You can modify it to produce messages that you want to see there.

 When installing the oref0-setup you will need to replace all instances of AA:BB:CC:DD:EE:FF with the Pebble MAC address.
 This can be found in Settings/System/Information/BT Address.
+NOTE: Make sure the MAC address is in ALL CAPS.

 Once you've installed, you will need to pair the watch to your Edison.
 ### Bluetooth setup